tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 The analog signal representation is implemented as a submodule of the radio medium module.
 INET contains the following analog model types, presented in the order of increasing complexity:

+  Tx: jel eloallit az adas helyen es idejen (a jel analog leirasa)
+  Propagation: terben es idoben eltolja
+  Analog model: applies attenuation and obstacle loss
+  Rx: megkapja a fizikai reprezentaciot es a snirt

 - **Unit disk V1**: Simple model featuring communication, interference and detection ranges as parameters.
 Suitable for simulations where the emphasis is not on the details of radio transmissions, but something else, e.g. testing routing protocols.

+not on the details of attenuation or relative power of signals

 - **Unit disk V2**: Simple model featuring communication, interference and detection ranges as parameters.
-Reception in communication range is always successful, and outside of it always unsuccessful.
-Signals can be detected in the interference range, which might cause network nodes to defer from transmitting.
+Reception outside of it always unsuccessful.
+Signals can't be detected outside of the interference range, which might cause network nodes to defer from transmitting.
 Suitable for simulations where the emphasis is not on the details of radio transmissions, but something else, e.g. testing routing protocols.

+  negativ allitasok...hol nem lehet venni/detektalni

+  signals outside of interference range is always ignored/taken into account

 .. - **Scalar**: Signal power is represented by a scalar value.
 Transmissions have a center frequency and bandwidth; **TODO** attentuation due to distance or other stuff Signal interfere when their center frequency and bandwidth is exactly the same (and the signal power is high enough TODO).
 When there is no overlap in the frequency spectrum, they don't interfere.
 Overlapping signals can't be simulated with this model, it throws and error. **TODO** suitable for what

 - **Scalar**: Signal power is represented with a scalar value.
 Transmissions have a center frequency and bandwidth, but modeled as flat signals in frequency and time.
-Attenuation is simulated, and a SNIR value for reception can be calculated and used by error models to calculate reception probability.
-Signals can interfere only when their center frequency and bandwidth is exactly the same.
-Suitable for simulations where wireless channel, attenuation, SNIR, and error modeling is required/ but the emphasis is not on the details of the wireless PHY layer.
+Numeric/More realistic attenuation is simulated, and a SNIR value for reception is calculated and used by error models to calculate reception probability.
+This model can only be used when their center frequency and bandwidth of interfering signals is exactly the same.
+Suitable for simulations where wireless channel, attenuation, SNIR, and error modeling is required but nem okoz hátrányt hogy flat spectrum van csak.

+  more specifically what details -> the signal in frequency is not important

+  signal power and attenuation are numerically calculated

+  skalár attenuationnel számol, de SNIR time dependent -> less overlapping in time? -> the error model doesnt use this the snir is a one dimensional fucntion actually

 ..
 Transmissions are modeled as flat signals in frequency and time;